VOIX7200/HomeOfficeTestDemo/README.md

   > docker-compose up -d &&
   > mvn test

-  Note:Please look in my setUp function, their is are two initialise options, use 1 initialise(no VNC), or intialiseRemote (use VNC).
+  Note:Please look in my setUp function, their is are two initialise options, use  initialise(no VNC viewer required), or intialiseRemote (VNC viewer required).